If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Step 7.
 Testing 🧪

 Once the programmed version of the survey is complete, the link runs through a rigorous internal process.
-Our testers are cruel.
+Our testers are cruel as they use our online survey testing checklist.

 Our testers relish finding mistakes and errors.
 They bathe in the potential of finding a skip pattern or logic mistake.
 It is what they live for.